Great Fires of 1947: York County

 Hardest hit was northern York County, the southernmost county in the state.
 Fires began in the towns of Shapleigh and Waterboro, destroying both communities, including, with only a few exceptions, most homes.
 The fires swept through the forests and moved with the wind toward the ocean.
 In addition to Waterboro and Shapleigh, the towns of Alfred; Lyman; Newfield; Kennebunk; Kennebunkport; North Kennebunkport (now Arundel); Dayton; Wells; and the cities of Biddeford and Saco were devastated by fire.
 With the exception of Shapleigh and Waterboro, most town centers were saved through the tireless work of firefighters, most notably Goodwins Mills in the eastern corner of Lyman, where, due in part to a change in wind direction, only the center was saved, and all of the acreage around it burned to the ground.

+Mount Desert Island

+On October 17, sparks at a cranberry bog near Town Hill, on Mount Desert Island, ignited a wildfire that intensified over the next ten days, aided by strong winds that began on October 21, and it was not declared out until mid-November.
+Nearly half the eastern side of Mount Desert Island burned, including 67 summer "cottages"—nearly one-third of the 222 cottages that stood at the time.
+Five historic grand hotels were also destroyed.

+Over 10,000 acre of Acadia National Park were destroyed.
+Bar Harbor's business district was spared, including Mount Desert Street, where several former summer homes within a historic district listed on the National Register of Historic Places now operate as inns.

 Restoration

 After the fire, bulldozers were brought in to clear the debris and standing chimneys where homes once stood.
 It took a decade for many to fully recover their losses.